Suryasadasivam/Youtube-Data-Harvesting/README.md

-#Youtube-Data-Harvesting-And-Warehousing
-is a project that intends to provide users with the ability to access and analyse data from numerous YouTube channels.
-SQL, MongoDB, and Streamlit are used in the project to develop a user-friendly application that allows users to retrieve, save, and query YouTube channel and video data.
+YouTube Data Harvesting and Warehousing is a project aimed at enabling users to access and analyze data from various YouTube channels.
+It utilizes SQL, MongoDB, and Streamlit to develop a user-friendly application for retrieving, saving, and querying YouTube channel and video data.

-TOOLS AND LIBRARIES USED:
-this project requires the following components:

-STREAMLIT:
+**Tools and Libraries Used:**

-Streamlit library was used to create a user-friendly UI that enables users to interact with the programme and carry out data retrieval and analysis operations.
+Streamlit: This library is employed to create a user-friendly UI, allowing users to interact with the program for data retrieval and analysis.

-PYTHON:
-Python is a powerful programming language renowned for being easy to learn and understand.
-Python is the primary language employed in this project for the development of the complete application, including data retrieval, processing, analysis, and visualisation.
+Python: Python serves as the primary programming language for the project, facilitating the development of the entire application, including data retrieval, processing, analysis, and visualization.

-GOOGLE API CLIENT:
-The googleapiclient library in Python facilitates the communication with different Google APIs.
-Its primary purpose in this project is to interact with YouTube's Data API v3, allowing the retrieval of essential information like channel details, video specifics, and comments.
-By utilizing googleapiclient, developers can easily access and manipulate YouTube's extensive data resources through code.
+Google API Client: The googleapiclient library in Python facilitates communication with various Google APIs, primarily YouTube's Data API v3.
+It enables the retrieval of essential information such as channel details, video specifics, and comments.

-MONGODB ATLAS:
-MongoDB Atlas is a comprehensive cloud-based database service designed specifically for MongoDB.
-In this project, MongoDB Atlas is utilized to store the data obtained from YouTube's Data API v3.
-By leveraging MongoDB Atlas, developers can benefit from a fully managed and hassle-free database solution that ensures the reliable and scalable storage and retrieval of data, thereby facilitating efficient data management.
+MongoDB Atlas: MongoDB Atlas, a cloud-based database service, is used to store data obtained from YouTube's Data API v3.
+It offers a managed and scalable database solution for efficient data management.

-MYSQL:
-MYSQL is an open-source, advanced, and highly scalable database management system (DBMS) known for its reliability and extensive features.
-It provides a platform for storing and managing structured data, offering support for various data types and advanced SQL capabilities.

-YOUTUBE DATA SCRAPPING AND ITS ETHICAL PERSPECTIVE:
+MYSQL: MySQL, an open-source DBMS, is utilized for storing and managing structured data.
+It provides advanced SQL capabilities and ensures reliability and scalability.

+YouTube Data Scraping and Ethical Perspective:
-When engaging in the scraping of YouTube content, it is crucial to approach it ethically and responsibly.
-Respecting YouTube's terms and conditions, obtaining appropriate authorization, and adhering to data protection regulations are fundamental considerations.
-The collected data must be handled responsibly, ensuring privacy, confidentiality, and preventing any form of misuse or misrepresentation.
-Furthermore, it is important to take into account the potential impact on the platform and its community, striving for a fair and sustainable scraping process.
-By following these ethical guidelines, we can uphold integrity while extracting valuable insights from YouTube data.
+When scraping YouTube content, it's essential to do so ethically and responsibly, adhering to YouTube's terms and conditions, obtaining proper authorization, and complying with data protection regulations.
+The collected data should be handled responsibly to ensure privacy and prevent misuse.
+Additionally, considering the impact on the platform and its community is crucial for a fair and sustainable scraping process.

-REQUIRED LIBRARIES:
+**Required Libraries:**

 - googleapiclient.discovery
 - streamlit
 - sqlalchemy
 - pymongo
 - pandas

-FEATURES:
+**Features:**
-The following functions are available in the YouTube Data Harvesting and Warehousing application:
+The YouTube Data Harvesting and Warehousing application offers the following functions:

 Retrieval of channel and video data from YouTube using the YouTube API.

-Storage of data in a MongoDB database as a data lake.
+Storage of data in a MongoDB database.

-Migration of data from the data lake to a SQL database for efficient querying and analysis.
+Migration of data from MongoDB to a SQL database for efficient querying and analysis.

-Search and retrieval of data from the SQL database using different search options.
+Search and retrieval of data from the SQL database using various search options.